markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 Use the Sector / Face Tool to edit faces on direct geometry objects.
 Select a face and press **Cmd/Ctrl+E** to run Face Extrude, **Cmd/Ctrl+U** to run Face Subdivide, **Cmd/Ctrl+I** to run Face Inset, **Cmd/Ctrl+M** to merge connected faces, or **T** to apply the current tile source.

+Face Subdivide keeps the newly created child faces selected.
+When a selected quad shares an edge with an unselected face, the subdivision adds matching midpoint vertices to the neighboring face boundary so the mesh stays attached.

 For custom surface details, select the host face first, then switch to the **Linedef / Edge Tool** to draw surface lines.
 Closed surface-line loops can become cutouts, while open or closed selected surface lines can become ridges or grooves.

 ### 2D and 3D